 Fishery Selection

-Returning Berners River coho salmon are exploited intensively by two major commercial fisheries, including a troll fishery in outer coastal waters and passages, and a drift gillnet fishery conducted primarily near the river within Lynn Canal.
-Much smaller catches by marine sport and commercial purse seine fisheries and other drift gillnet fisheries have each accounted for fewer than 1% of the returning fish, on average.
-Of these fisheries, the gillnet fisheries have been found to have with the ability to affect size and reproductive potential of spawners and, over time to induce microevolutionary change in salmon populations (Kendall et al. 2014).
+Returning Berners River coho salmon are exploited intensively by two primary harvesting fisheries, including a troll fishery in outer coastal waters and passages, and the Lynn Canal drift gillnet fishery which is conducted in close proximity to Berners River (Figure 2).
+Additional harvests, by commercial purse seine fisheries and other drift gillnet fisheries and marine sport, accounted for less than 3% of the returning fish, on average.
+Of these fisheries, the drift gillnet fisheries have been found to have with the ability to affect size and reproductive potential of spawners and, over time to induce microevolutionary change in salmon populations (Kendall et al. 2014).
 In order to estimate size selection in drift gillnet fishery, we reconstructed the pre-fishery length distribution and computed average length (following Kendall and Quinn 2012).
-Extension of the analysis to the troll fishery was precluded by continued growth of fish after exposure to the troll fishery but prior to entering the river.

-Recovery (from the drift gillnet harvest) of coded-wire-tagged Berners River adults with associated length measurements provided a means for estimating the length composition of the catch and to reconstruct the length composition of the run prior to exposure to the drift gillnet fishery.
-For the period 1990–2014, a total of 8,475 tagged adult Berners River coho salmon (average 339 per year) were recovered (with associated length measurements) from a target weekly sample of 20% of the drift gillnet harvest.
-Length measurements associated with spawners and with tagged fish recovered from the drift gillnet harvest across all districts were assigned to 10 mm length categories to estimate separate proportional size distributions for catch and escapement, respectively.
+Recovery (from the all regional drift gillnet harvest) of coded-wire-tagged Berners River adults with associated length measurements provided a means for estimating the length composition of the harvest and to reconstruct the length composition of the run prior to exposure to the drift gillnet fishery.
+For the period 1990–2014, a total of 8,475 tagged adult Berners River coho salmon (average 339 fish per year) were recovered (with associated length measurements) from a target weekly sample of 20% of the drift gillnet harvest.
+Length measurements associated with spawners (average 600 samples per year) and with tagged fish recovered from the drift gillnet harvest across all districts were assigned to 10 mm length categories to estimate separate proportional size distributions for harvest and escapement, respectively.
 In 2006, MEF replaced snout to fork (SNF) as the standard length measurement taken from adipose clipped fish sampled from fishery harvests.
 For the years prior to 2006, an appropriate conversion equation (Pahlke 1989) was applied to estimate MEF length based on SNF length.

-Sex was not determined for fish sampled from the catch, so estimation of the effect of the harvest on the sex ratio of the escapement required an assumption that fish of the same length were subject to equal fishery selection regardless of sex.
-Since girth is an important factor in vulnerability of fish to a gillnet fishery, we examined the relationship between girth and sex of pre-spawning adults in the Berners River to evaluate potential bias in estimates of the sex ratio of the catch based on assumption that fishery selectivity is determined by length, independent of sex.
+Sex was not determined for fish sampled from the harvest, so estimation of the effect of the harvest on the sex ratio of the escapement required an assumption that fish of the same length were subject to equal fishery selection regardless of sex.
+Since girth is an important factor in vulnerability of fish to a drift gillnet fishery, we examined the relationship between girth and sex of pre-spawning adults in the Berners River to evaluate potential bias in estimates of the sex ratio of the harvest based on assumption that fishery selectivity is determined by length, independent of sex.
 In 2014, we collected matching girth measurements at the anterior insertion of the dorsal fin from 68 males and 38 females seined from pools in the upper river.
 The samples indicated slightly smaller girth in females, and the difference increased with increase in fish size, but differences between the sexes were small relative to differences in girth associated with length, particularly in fish in smaller size ranges where size selectivity was most evident (see results).

-To evaluate the influence of size-selective fishing patterns in the drift gillnet fishery on the size distribution and sex ratio of fish on the spawning grounds, we first calculated the proportion of available fish of each length that were caught annually (1990–2014) in the drift gillnet fishery following methods adapted from Kendall and Quinn (2012).
+To evaluate the influence of size-selective fishing patterns in the drift gillnet fishery on the size distribution and sex ratio of fish on the spawning grounds, we first calculated the proportion of available fish of each length that were harvested annually (1990–2014) in the drift gillnet fishery following methods adapted from Kendall and Quinn (2012).
 We estimated the annual removal rate (R, the proportion of available fish caught) by year (y) and length (l) as: